 How does perfectionism stifle your creativity – and drive you to exhaustion?
-In this short interview with Hannah MacInnes, the bestselling author of Eat Pray Love and Big Magic Elizabeth Gilbert takes perfectionism to task.
+The bestselling author of Eat Pray Love and Big Magic Elizabeth Gilbert takes perfectionism to task.
 She says: ” Perfection is just fear in high heels and a mink coat, pretending to be fancy.
 But it’s just terror.
 Perfectionism is the lie that says there’s a rent you have to pay to be on this earth… But it’s not true.
 You don’t have to be perfect to be here – or even good.
 You’re allowed to just be.”

 You May Also Like

 Elizabeth Gilbert is the number-one bestselling author of Eat, Pray,Love, which has sold over 15 million copies worldwide and been translated into over 46 languages, as well as other international bestselling books of fiction and non-fiction.
 She has published two novels, including The Signature of All Things, which was longlisted for the Baileys Women’s Prize for Fiction and shortlisted for the Wellcome Book Prize.

 Hannah MacInnes is a broadcaster and journalist.
 Alongside hosting How To Academy’s live programmes and podcast, she presents a cultural show on Times Radio and interviews on-stage at a number of other major literary events.
 She is the host of The Klosters Forum Podcast series and has written for the Radio Times, the Evening Standard and TLS.
 Before going freelance she worked for 8 years at BBC Newsnight, as Planning Editor and as a Producer / Filmmaker.